opencog/cogserver/opencog/cogserver/proxy/README.md

 Read-Thru and Write-Thru Proxy Agents
 -------------------------------------
-The read-thru and write-thru proxy agents must be manually loaded before use.
+The read-thru and write-thru proxy agents can be manually loaded.
 These can be used together, or separately.
 If used separately, then only the reading resp. writing pass-thru functions are available.

-The block below starts by connecting to the cogserver; poking around, then loading the proxies, then looking around some more.
+The example below starts by connecting to the cogserver; poking around, then loading the proxies, then looking around some more.
 ```
 $ rlwrap telnet localhost 17001